lggruspe/slipbox/README.md

 slipbox
 =======

-`slipbox` is a collection of tools for managing notes.
+`slipbox` is a static site generator for Zettelkasten notes.

 Features
 --------